 Stanford has a legacy of translating life science research discoveries into cures, and the opportunities in this field are greater than ever before.
-We want to take advantage of this current momentum and further accelerate solutions.
+The Life Science District takes advantage of this momentum and further accelerates solutions.

 Life Science Initiative

 The University’s commitment to life science research and development strengthened under the leadership of President Marc Tessier-Lavigne.
 The success of the Research Park is inextricably linked to the University, as the academy and the Research Park enterprise work together to sustain an integrated academic-to-industry life science ecosystem.
 Stanford University provides access to world-class research institutions, hospitals, and healthcare systems; supports collaboration of scientific, medical and engineering talent; and produces a highly educated labor pool.
 In addition, the University has special teams that work to streamline access to federal research grants and venture capital, and curate innovation through supporting patent creation.

 Stanford University has designated a portion of Stanford Research Park as the “Life Science District,” and will transform this District over time into the preeminent community of scientific entrepreneurs and top talent focused on bioengineering, precision medicine, medical devices, and digital health.
 The hope is the emergence of the Life Science District off campus can do even more to facilitate commercialization of novel therapeutics for the greater good of humanity.